PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Introduction

-Studies have demonstrated that pre-grasping manipulations, including pushing \cite{ren2021fast}, rotating \cite{sun2020learning, chang2010planning}, and sliding \cite{hang2019pre}\cite{wujiaxi2023learning}, can significantly improve the success rate of grasping manipulation \cite{chen2023synthesizing}.
-However, three limitations still wait to be addressed: (i) \textbf{Adaptability.} Previous research mainly focuses on task-specified settings, which rely heavily on manually programmed criterion for pre-grasping manipulation success, and cannot adapt across object categories and environments \cite{ren2021fast, hang2019pre, sun2020learning, nguyen2016preparatory, kappler2010representation}. (ii) \textbf{Deployablity.} Methods for pre-grasping planning often has difficulty to transfer to real-world experiments, due to their reliance on privileged information from simulators or the need to customize representations for specific experimental setups. \cite{chen2023synthesizing, chang2010planning, hang2019pre, chang2010planning}. (iii) \textbf{Compatibility.} To reduce the cost of robotic control, pre-grasping manipulation should be skipped on easy-to-grasp objects.
-But the mechanism for checking the necessity of pre-grasping is often not enabled in previous work \cite{ren2021fast, sun2020learning, kappler2010representation, nguyen2016preparatory, hang2019pre, wang2022adaafford, chang2010planning}.
+Research has shown that pre-grasping manipulations, including pushing \cite{ren2021fast}, rotating \cite{sun2020learning,chang2010planning}, and sliding \cite{hang2019pre,wujiaxi2023learning}, can significantly enhance the success rate of grasping \cite{chen2023synthesizing}.
+However, three key limitations remain to be addressed: \begin{enumerate}[leftmargin=*] \item \textbf{Adaptability}.
+Existing studies primarily focus on task-specific settings, relying heavily on manually programmed criteria for pre-grasping success, limiting their ability to adapt across different object categories and environments \cite{ren2021fast,hang2019pre,sun2020learning,nguyen2016preparatory,kappler2010representation}. \item \textbf{Deployability}.
+Pre-grasping planning methods often struggle to transition to real-world applications due to their dependence on privileged information from simulators or the need for customized representations for specific experimental setups \cite{chen2023synthesizing,chang2010planning,hang2019pre}. \item \textbf{Compatibility}.
+To minimize the complexity and cost of robotic control, pre-grasping manipulations should be omitted for objects that are easy to grasp.
+However, mechanisms to assess the necessity of pre-grasping are often lacking in prior work \cite{ren2021fast,sun2020learning,kappler2010representation,nguyen2016preparatory,hang2019pre,wang2022adaafford,chang2010planning}. \end{enumerate} To date, no approach has successfully addressed adaptability, deployability, and compatibility in a unified manner.

-As none of the previous work has achieved adaptability, deployability, and compatibility simultaneously, we present \method to fulfill the requirements.
-The adaptability of \method mainly originates from a novel relay training paradigm along with a dual-module framework, resulting in an intuitive and robust reward function - the improvement in grasping success likelihood - which is robustly evaluated by the grasping module.
-High deployability and real-world adaptability are enabled by adopting a point-level affordance visual representation \cite{wu2021vat, wang2022adaafford, ning2023where2explore}, which only takes RGB-D data as input.
-To enable a direct grasp on easy-to-grasp objects for compatibility, a pre-grasping necessity check is introduced at the beginning of our inference procedure.
+We introduce the \method, which effectively addresses the above limitations.
+The adaptability of \method arises from a novel \textit{relay training} paradigm within a dual-module framework.
+This setup generates a robust reward function to improve the likelihood of grasping success, which is consistently evaluated by the grasping module.
+For deployability and real-world adaptability, \method employs a point-level affordance visual representation \cite{wu2021vat,wang2022adaafford,ning2023where2explore} that relies solely on RGB-D data.
+Additionally, the \method integrates a pre-grasping necessity check at the start of the inference process, enabling direct grasping of objects that are straightforward to handle, thereby enhancing compatibility and operational efficiency.